A Gentle Tooth Extraction Can Help Protect Your Oral Health

 Receive Gentle Treatment

-If you are suffering from a severely infected tooth that has not responded well to other restorative treatments, Dr. Peers can perform a gentle extraction to minimize your discomfort.
-Contact us online or call (435) 222-0450 to schedule your initial consultation with Dr. Peers.
+If you are suffering from a severely infected tooth that has not responded well to other restorative treatments, Dr. Lifferth can perform a gentle extraction to minimize your discomfort.
+Contact us online or call (435) 222-0450 to schedule your initial consultation with Dr. Lifferth.